-A screenshot is an image of the visual displayed on the screen of a computer, smartphone, TV, or other such devices.
+A screenshot is an image of the visual displayed on the screen of a computer, smartphone, TV, or other electronic devices at a given moment.
 Usually, the screenshots will be saved in a digital format such as JPG, PNG, etc. It can be taken using the default operating system shortcuts as well as using third-party programs such as software, apps, or browser extensions.
-As per the reports from trusted sources, the origin of the screenshot lies somewhere around the 1960s.
+As per the reports from some sources, the origin of the screenshot lies somewhere around the 1960s.
 Before that, the computer systems were not able to capture the visuals on the monitor.

 The emergence of the screenshot took a long path to advance like what we see today.
 In the initial days of the development, programmers were able to produce a non-graphical screenshot of the display with the text recorded.
 None of the graphics, images, structures on the screen were captured.
 From there, we reached a level where we are even able to record the entire screen for hours continuously, to capture a specific portion of the screen, to screencast a particular window, even to take scrolling screenshots of a whole webpage.

 How to take screenshots on different platforms

 Here are the methods to capture screenshots on different platforms such as Windows, Mac, Linux, Android, iOS, etc.

-- To take a screenshot on Windows: “Print Screen” button will copy the screen to the clipboard which can be pasted in any image editor using Ctrl+V.
+- Windows: “Print Screen” button will copy the screen to the clipboard, which can be pasted in any image editor using “Ctrl + V“.

-- To take a screenshot on Mac: “Command+Shift+3” will save the screenshot of the entire display on the desktop.
+- Mac: “Command + Shift + 3” will save the screenshot of the entire display on the desktop.

-- To take a screenshot on Linux: Like the Windows, Linux also uses the “Print Screen” button to capture screen.
+- Linux: Like Windows, Linux also uses the “Print Screen” button to capture the screen.

-- To take a screenshot on Android: Simply holding the “Power+Volume Down” keys for a couple of seconds will do the job.
+- Android: Simply holding the “Power + Volume Down” buttons for a couple of seconds will do the job.

-- To take a screenshot on iOS: Hold down “Sleep/Wake” button then immediately press and release “Home” button.
+- iOS: Hold down “Sleep/Wake” button, then immediately press and release “Home” button.

-- To take a screenshot on Chrome OS: “Ctrl+F5” will save the screenshot in Chrome OS.
+- Chrome OS: “Ctrl + F5” will save the screenshot in Chrome OS.

-- To take a screenshot on Xbox One: “Double pressing the Xbox button” and then pressing the “Y” button will save the picture of the Xbox One screen.
+- Xbox One: “Double pressing the Xbox button” and then pressing the “Y” button will save the picture of the Xbox One screen.